DL 262

 One of my students needed to take a test virtually this past week and immediately relayed to our class the challenges of testing online and dealing with virtual proctors.

-This post shares insight on software designed to flag students cheating on tests by doing things like tracking eye movements via a webcam.
-In a related story, other students indicated that it felt callous and unfair to be suspected of cheating because they read test questions aloud, had snacks on their desks or did other things that the software deemed suspicious.
+Software designed to flag students cheating on tests tracks eye movements via webcam.
+Other students indicated that it felt callous and unfair to be suspected of cheating because they read test questions aloud, had snacks on their desks, or did other things the software deemed suspicious.

-As a result, some of my students are indicating that they may put their health, and the health of others, in jeopardy and head out to physical locations to test.
+As a result, some students are indicating they may put their health, and the health of others, in jeopardy and head out to physical locations to test.

 Connecting with Youth through Authenticity and Collaboration